 Are there other tick-borne diseases?

-Other bacteria or viruses carried by blacklegged ticks can cause Human Granulocytic Anaplasmosis (HGA), Powassan virus disease, and Babesiosis.
-These bacteria and viruses have been found infrequently in ticks in Nova Scotia and there have been two cases of Human Granulocytic Anaplasmosis in humans.
+Other bacteria or viruses carried by blacklegged ticks can cause Human Granulocytic Anaplasmosis (HGA), Borrelia miyamotoi, Babesiosis, and Powassan virus disease.
+These bacteria and viruses have been found infrequently in ticks or small mammals in Nova Scotia and there have been two cases of Human Granulocytic Anaplasmosis in humans.
 These tick-borne diseases can be prevented by following the same prevention measures as described above for Lyme disease.